hashicorp/consul/website/source/docs/agent/services.html.markdown

 A service definition must include a `name`, and may optionally provide an `id`, `tags`, `port`, and `check`.
 The `id` is set to the `name` if not provided.
-It is required that all services have a unique ID, so if names might conflict, then unique ID's should be provided.
+It is required that all services have a unique ID per node, so if names might conflict then unique ID's should be provided.

 The `tags` is a list of opaque value to Consul, but can be used to distinguish between "master" or "slave" nodes, different versions, or any other service level labels.